Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

     }
     void pop_back()
     {
-        // When removing elements need to manually call the destructor
+        // When removing elements, you need to manually call the destructor
         // because we created them using placement new.
         --length;
         buffer[length].~T();